sandrokeil/interop-config/doc/book/console-tools.md

 # Console Tools
 Starting in 2.1.0, interop-config began shipping with console tools.

-To get an overview of available commands run `./vendor/bin/interop-config help`.
+To get an overview of available commands run in your CLI `./vendor/bin/interop-config help`.
 This displays the following help message.

 ```bash
 Usage: